-3. Emergency Services
+- 3. Emergency Services - a.
+Existing Conditions - i.

-- i.
 Identify ambulance/EMS service staff size and organization. - ii.
 Identify location of nearest station. - iii.
 Identify available equipment. - iv.
 Identify number of calls for service per year. - v.
-Identify response time to the the zoning districts where potential development could occur based on the proposed text amendment. .
+Identify response time to the zoning districts where potential development could occur based on the proposed text amendment. . - b.
+Potential Impacts - i.

-- i.
 Evaluate and discuss increased demand for ambulance service, including average number of calls per year. - ii.
-Identify concerns from the ambulance service (if any). - iii.
-Analyze adequacy of access to the potential developable areas in the zoning districts where development could occur based on the proposed text amendments. . - iv.
-Discuss the impacts based on maximum density on any of the parcels that could be developed based on the proposed text amendments.
+Identify concerns from the ambulance service (if any).

+- iii.
+Analyze adequacy of access to the potential developable areas in the zoning districts where development could occur based on the proposed text amendment. - iv.
+Discuss the impacts based on maximum density on any of the parcels that could be developed based on the proposed text amendment. - c.
+Mitigation Measures

-Discuss possible methods for mitigation of potential adverse impacts that could result from any proposed development based on the proposed Zoning Text Amendments.
+Discuss possible methods for mitigation of potential adverse impacts that could result from any proposed development based on the proposed Zoning Text amendment.

-4. Recreation and Open Space
+- 4. Recreation and Open Space - a.
+Existing Conditions